zeusdeux/use-is-in-viewport/Readme.md

    - Easy installation
    - Correct peer dependencies to prevent foot-guns
    - Tons of docs and examples (in progress)
-3. Make it easy to solve the most likely use cases
+3. Make it easy to address the most likely use-cases
    - e.g., "Tell me when an element is visible in the current window viewport", "Tell me when 75% of an element is visible in current window viewport"
-4. Make it possible to solve other problems without unnecessary noise
+4. Make it possible to address other use-cases without unnecessary noise
    - e.g., "Tell me when an element is visible in my custom viewport", "Let me customize the viewport I want to pass down", "Let me use this with a component that uses React.forwardRef", etc